 Because bandwidth and storage space were precious commodities during the 1990s, it was a nearly universal practice to distribute files as compressed ZIP archives.
 Often, documents did not include graphics of any kind - if maps, etc., were provided they were generally provided as separate files in the same ZIP archive.

 As a historical note, a wide variety of obsolescent file formats may be encountered.
 Graphic files usually were distributed as UUCP, PCX, BMP, WMF or GIF formats, gradually changing to PNG and JPG formats as those became more popular.
 Scenario files occasionally were distributed in PS (PostScript) format which must be rendered prior to use (usually into a PDF).
+LaTeX occasionally is encountered.
 Other formats occasionally encountered are WPS, WP5, WPD, etc. Compressed archives were not always ZIPs - ARJ, RAR, TAR, GZ, and other compression formats occasionally are encountered.
 Generally, modern tool suites can open these older formats - LibreOffice is particularly adept at utilizing them.